Heartburn and Reflux

 Why Does Heartburn Occur?

 To understand heartburn, let’s look at the body’s anatomy.
 The esophagus carries food and liquid to the stomach.
 A sphincter (specialized muscle) is located at the end of the esophagus.
 It is known as the lower esophageal sphincter (LES).
-This muscle contracts much the same as the anus does to close the opening of the rectum to the outside of the body.
-The LES muscle should only open when food or liquid is passed into the stomach.
+This muscle contracts in the same way as the anus does to close the opening of the rectum to the outside of the body.
+The LES muscle should only open when food or liquid is passed into the stomach, otherwise it should remain shut.

 However, the LES muscle does not always work perfectly.
 Sometimes it is too weak to stay completely closed, and stomach juices seep back into the esophagus.
 This is known as reflux.
 There are certain factors that contribute to reflux.
 The most common is eating a large meal.
 Along with swallowed air, a large meal causes pressure in the stomach to rise, and overpowers the LES muscle.
 The following are other factors that reduce the LES pressure and allow reflux: